zc1036/lips/README.md

 ### `*USE-SMART-QUOTES*`

 When non-NIL, converts " and ' to smart-quote equivalents.
-Respects opening braces, brackets, and parentheses.
+Respects opening braces, brackets, parentheses, and dashes.

 ### `*HOT-CHAR*`